Feedback techniques – a set of methods used by teachers when providing information to students about their performance.

 Effective teaching requires effective feedback.i High-performing teachers are continually providing feedback to their students, whether it be quick verbal signals, facial expressions, verbal comments or formal feedback on assignments and tests.
 There are many different types of feedback and each with its own purpose.
 Effective feedback helps to motivate students, builds their self-esteem, is an important vehicle for teaching metacognitive skills, directs students learning, and is an essential part of the continual improvement feedback loop.

 On the other hand, ineffective feedback (which includes not providing feedback at all) can deflate even the most enthusiastic learners.
 While few teachers argue against the importance of effective feedback, unfortunately it’s a skill that very few are taught, and even fewer actively seek to master.
 It is rare to see a conference with a session on ‘feedback skills and techniques’.
-Even without training, the majority of teachers already use several feedback techniques which is a good starting point.
+Even without training, the majority of teachers already use several feedback techniques which are a good starting point.

 High-performing teachers are continually providing feedback to their students, whether it be quick verbal signals, facial expressions, verbal comments or formal feedback on assignments and tests.